-Lighting rates for the supply, operation and powering of Sentinel photoelectric‑cell luminaires.
+Sentinel lighting rates include the supply, operation and powering of Sentinel photoelectric‑cell luminaires.
 These luminaires are the property of Hydro‑Québec and are used for outdoor lighting, but not for public lighting.
 Hydro‑Québec has been gradually phasing out these rates since April 1, 2013.

-Option that allows large- or medium-power customers (Rates M, G-9, L or LG) to use electricity beyond their normal consumption during Hydro‑Québec’s off-peak hours to fill a short-term order or meet an exceptional need.
+This option allows large- or medium-power customers (Rate M, G9, L or LG) to use electricity beyond their normal consumption during Hydro‑Québec’s off-peak hours to fill a short-term order or meet an exceptional need.

-Rate options where Hydro‑Québec offers credits to large - or medium-power customers (Rates M, G-9, L or LG) in exchange for curtailing their electricity consumption at its request.
+Under these rate options, Hydro‑Québec offers credits to large - or medium-power customers (Rate M, G9, L or LG) in exchange for curtailing their electricity consumption at its request.

 Running-in of new equipment

-Options available to large- or medium-power customers (Rates M, L or LG) wishing to put new equipment into service, which can result in a higher power demand for a few months until their operations have been optimized.
-Under this option, such customers can be temporarily exempt from certain rate conditions applicable to power demand billing.
+Certain conditions are available to large- or medium-power customers (Rate M, L or LG) wishing to put new equipment into service, which can result in a higher power demand for a few months until their operations have been optimized.
+Under these conditions, such customers can be temporarily exempt from certain rate provisions applicable to power demand billing.

-Equipment testingOption available to large- and medium-power customers (Rates M, G-9, L or LG) who need to run short tests after adding new equipment or modifying or optimizing existing equipment, a situation that risks temporarily increasing their power demand.
-This option allows the equipment to be tested without the customer being billed for the excess power used during the test period(s).
+Certain conditions are available to large- and medium-power customers (Rate M, G9, L or LG) who need to run short tests after adding new equipment or modifying or optimizing existing equipment, a situation that runs the risk of temporarily increasing power demand.
+These conditions allow the equipment to be tested without the customer being billed for the excess power used during the test period(s).